1972 Moroccan coup attempt: Attack

 On 16 August 1972, as King Hassan was returning to Morocco from a personal visit to France, four Royal Moroccan Air Force pilots, flying Northrop F-5 fighter jets, attacked the Boeing 727.
 It was said that Major Kouera el-Ouafi led this attack; the aircraft were from the squadron of Saleh Hachad.
 The planes shot holes through the fuselage, killing some passengers.
 During the attack, Major Kouera el-Ouafi plane's was damaged, and he was forced to bail out; he was captured shortly afterward.
 One plane broke off, strafing a nearby airfield and killing many on the ground.

-One of King Hassan's bodyguards recalls how the pilot, Commander Kabbaj, kept the aircraft safe and operational all while chaos ensued inside of the plane amongst the passengers onboard as well as outside of the plane from the attacking fighter jets.
+One of King Hassan's bodyguards recalls how the pilot, Commander Kabbaj, kept the aircraft safe and operational all while chaos ensued inside of the plane amongst the passengers on board as well as outside of the plane from the attacking fighter jets.
 Allegedly, the King himself grabbed the radio and told the rebel pilots, "Stop firing!
 The tyrant is dead!"
 Believing their mission to have been accomplished, the rebel pilots broke off their attack.

 Eight passengers on the royal jet were killed and forty injured, but the jet was able to land safely at Rabat–Salé Airport.